h1mzy0ti/Gps-X/README.md

 Displays ignition status on the mobile app.

-7. Battery Health Monitoring
+7.Battery Health Monitoring

 Tracks and displays the tracker’s battery voltage level in the mobile app.

 Includes overcharging protection when connected to vehicle power.

-8. Historical Route Playback
+8.Historical Route Playback

 Allows users to view the vehicle’s route history for specific dates via the mobile app.